aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-md/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to MD in C++ Applications" h2="Convert MHTML to MD in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+MHTML (MIME HTML) is a web page archive format used to save and share web content.
+It is a combination of HTML code and resources like images, audio, and video.
+It is used to save webpages for offline viewing and is supported by most web browsers.
+MD (Markdown) is a lightweight markup language used to format plain text.
+It is used to create webpages, documents, and other text-based content.
+Converting MHTML to MD is beneficial for creating webpages, documents, and other text-based content quickly and easily.

-Converting MHTML to MD in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export MHTML to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to MD.
+<h2>How Aspose.Total Helps for MHTML to MD Conversion</h2>
+Aspose.Total for C++ is a suite of file format automation libraries that can be used to convert MHTML to MD.
+It is a simple two step process.
+In the first step, you can export MHTML to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to MD.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that can be used to convert MHTML to MD quickly and easily.
+It is a reliable and cost-effective solution for converting MHTML to MD.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}